jojoner16/modal-hrnet/README.md

 npm install employeehrnet

-arduino
-Copy code

 ## Usage

-To use the ModalHRNet component in your React application, simply import it and use it in your code:
+To use the ModalHRNet component in your React application, simply import it and use it in your code (exemple):

 ```javascript
 import React from 'react';